Fokke-/MarkupMetadata/README.md

 Type: `string`, Default: `'website'`

-The type of the resource.
+Open Graph type of the page/resource.
+Used in `og:type` meta tag.

 ### render_twitter